This piece was originally published on November 25, 2019, and was updated on October 25, 2022.

 CMHC insurance will cost in the neighbourhood of 1.75% – 3.15% of your mortgage value.
 On a $500,000 home, that’s about $94,000 on a 25 year mortgage (assuming a 2.79% interest rate on the 1.75% CMHC), or an extra $435/month.
 That’s a pretty good chunk to add on to your existing mortgage.

-But look at it this way: CMHC is actually a favourable aspect for a buyers market.
+But look at it this way: mortgage default insurance is actually a favourable aspect for a buyers market.
 It keeps interest rates down and allows lenders to offer lower mortgage rates in Canada, with the addition of CMHC protection.
 Compared to current mortgage rates in other countries without similar infrastructure, this is a benefit.

 CMHC Mortgage Loan Insurance Costs